Badge photo

 [5 rows x 34 columns]

-Generating a Matrix For All Headlines
+Generating a Matrix for All Headlines

 Now that we know the basics, we can make a bag of words matrix for the whole set of headlines.
 We don't want to have to code everything out manually every time, so we'll use a class from scikit-learn to do it automatically.
 Using the vectorizers from scikit-learn to construct your bag of words matrices will make the process much easier and faster.